vineethmn/vaultwarden-docker-compose/README.md

     cd vaultwarden-docker-compose
     ```

 3. Edit the `.env` file and `config.json` file to configure your parameters.
+Note that the `- SIGNUPS_ALLOWED=false` variable is set to `false`, you need to change this to `true` in order to create admin account and revert back to `false` for security reasons.

 4. Generate an authentication token for the admin page.
 It's recommended to use a long, randomly generated string of characters.
 You can use the following command to generate a token: